appsdock/docs/src/exceptions.md

 !!! danger "The setting has the wrong type."
     When validating the data type of the value of the setting, it was found that it does not correspond to the expected data type `BOOLEAN`.
+### Reasons

+- The data type of the value of the setting is not of the data type `BOOLEAN`.
+- The data type of the value of the setting was `BOOLEAN`, but changed during transportation.
+### Solutions

+- Change the data type of the value of the setting to `BOOLEAN`.
+- Check your network for `HTTP` `POST` manipulation by firewalls or proxies.

 ## 10002